top of page

 Lyra_edited.jpg

-Lyra tries pickleweed at Eden Landing.
-It is a native plant that grows in the wetlands of the Bay Area, and it provides the main habitat for the Salt Marsh Harvest Mouse, a species endemic to the area.
-It tastes salty, sour, and tangy!
+At Eden Landing, Lyra tries pickleweed - a native plant that grows in the wetlands of the Bay Area.
+It provides the main habitat for the Salt Marsh Harvest Mouse, a species endemic to the area.

 Xavier_edited.jpg